Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 I almost choked when I first saw this comment.
 This comment not only fails to answer the question, but it is also extremely racist.

-Over and over again, I see people perpetuating this notion that the people of Mexico are “dangerous” or “bad” and foreigners are safe and “good.”
+Over and over again, I see people perpetuating this notion that the people of Mexico are “dangerous” or “untrustworthy” and foreigners are safe and “good.”
 There are garbage people in every country, and occasionally they even travel!

 Travelers and expats are not always honest and decent people who will protect you.
 I’m not trying to monger fear here; I’m just trying to be objective.

-People want you to be well and they may be looking out for you without your knowledge.
+People want you to be well, and they may be looking out for you without your knowledge.

 Before proceeding, let’s discuss what it truly means to be safe.